Barwon Water is committing $358 million to capital works over the next 5 years (2013–2018).

 This will ensure the completion of a number of major projects that will deliver water security, guarantee efficient service delivery and meet future growth.

 The 25-year-old Aireys Inlet water treatment plant is near the end of its life.
-We are investigating two options: replacing the plant or connecting to the greater Geelong network via Anglesea.

 The Anglesea borefield is part of an integrated and diversified water supply system.